Merkoba/Meltdown/commands.md

 ---

->logsdir
+>openlog

-Open the logs directory
+Open a log file by name

 ---